adam-rice/udemy_react_todo_app/README.md

 In development...

 This application is part of the Udemy course The Complete React Web App Developer.
+Tools used include moment.js, Karma testing suite, & Sass.

 To view the app:
 - Clone this repository then cd into the udemy_react_weather_app directory